What is a funnel?

 The table contains funnel information in concise form.
 Table is more useful when using advanced funnel features like drill-downs.

 While viewing a funnel you can click on any event step (represented by a column) with left mouse button to show a context menu.
 There are 4 basic actions you can take.
 There is also a drill-down by customer attribute available from the top row of the funnel table.

 With drill-downs you can split every funnel into greater detail.
 This is extremely useful when you want to compare conversion rates between various segments of customers.
-It is possible to drill-down funnels based on customer attributes (i.e. country or sex) or based on event attributes (e.g. difficulty chosen by customer at the start of the business).
+It is possible to drill-down funnels based on customer attributes (i.e. country or gender) or based on event attributes.

 Drill-downing by a customer attribute